Herbs That Halt Headaches?

 James A. Duke, PhD, author of The Green Pharmacy, offers five options for you to consider.

 - Feverfew and ginger: Research suggests that regularly taking feverfew reduces migraine frequency, while ginger may soothe symptoms.

 - Willow: The herb contains salicin, an aspirin-like substance.
 White willow (S. alba) is rather low in this pain-relieving stuff, so if you want more headache relief per cup of tea, look for species that are more potent, like S. daphnoides or S. fragilis.

 - Red pepper: Studies show that its heat-giving ingredient, capsaicin, may help prevent cluster headaches.
-(Here's why you should add the food to an egg-white omelet.)
+Here's why you should add it to an egg-white omelet.

 Ask Your Doc

 Remember, just like pharmaceutical drugs, herbs can cause side effects or interact with medications.
 So before running to the health-food store, clear your plans with your doctor, and ask about the appropriate dose.

 Is it a migraine or another type of headache?
 Find out here.